-All of the Colonias supported by the state's HUD funding are located in Imperial County.
-HCD works closely with the County and the various communities that meet the Colonias definition to ensure they have input to the consolidated planning process (including the five-year plan and AAP updates) and access to funding.
-The CDBG program allocates 5 percent of each annual entitlement award for the Colonias, and the method of distribution allows for that funding to be in addition to any jurisdictional limits identified in the Notice of Funding Availability (NOFA).
-During the 2022 calendar year, HCD held weekly meetings with Imperial County staff to check on project progress, provide technical assistance, listen to the needs of the Colonias communities, and strategize about solutions.
-The County administrators are excellent partners with HCD and encourage Colonias community leaders to participate in HCD events hosted at the County.
-The County also administers CDBG and other federal program awards on behalf of Colonias communities without sufficient administrative capacity, and coordinates with HCD to ensure programs and projects are completed according to federal requirements.
+All of the Colonias supported by the state's U.S. Department of Housing and Urban Development (HUD) funding are located in Imperial County.
+HCD works closely with the county and the various communities that meet the Colonias definition to ensure they have input to the consolidated planning process (including the five-year plan and AAP updates) and access to funding.
+The CDBG program allocates five percent of each annual entitlement award for the Colonias, and the method of distribution allows for that funding to be in addition to any jurisdictional limits identified in the Notice of Funding Availability (NOFA).
+During the 2023 calendar year, HCD held weekly meetings with Imperial County staff to check on project progress, provide technical assistance, listen to the needs of the Colonias communities, and strategize about solutions.
+The county administrators are excellent partners with HCD and encourage Colonias community leaders to participate in HCD events hosted at the county.
+The county also administers CDBG and other federal program awards on behalf of Colonias communities without sufficient administrative capacity, and coordinates with HCD to ensure programs and projects are completed according to federal requirements.